-The NHS has a zero tolerance of 12 hour trolley waits (12 hours from decision to admission to being moved to a bed).
+The NHS has zero tolerance of 12 hour trolley waits (12 hours from decision to admit to being moved to a bed).
 There were six Derbyshire patients that experienced 12 hour trolley breaches during 2018/19.

-At CRHFT, five cases were linked to the availability of Mental Health beds.
-All patients remained in an appropriate area of the ED department and were noted to be safe and stable whilst in ED, and no harm was identified.
-The length of time from the decision to admission and transfer to a bed was between 17-21 hours.
-One patient was a London resident so a bed was found in that locality, for two of the five patients Mental Health beds were sourced in Derbyshire, and the remaining two were transferred to Weston Super Mare and Stevenage.
+At CRHFT five cases were linked to the availability of Mental health beds.
+All patients remained in an appropriate area of the ED department and were noted to be safe and stable whilst in ED and no harm was identified.
+The length of time from the decision to admit and transfer to a bed was between 17-21 hours.
+One patient was a London resident so a bed was found in that locality, two of the five patients mental health beds were sourced in Derbyshire with the remaining two being transferred to Weston Super Mare and Stevenage.